How to Learn Turkish: 6 Effective Ways to Learn Turkish Quickly

 Convenience: Medium

 Turkish Uncovered is part of the Story Learning series.
-It follows a story that ties the entire course together.
+It follows a story throughout the entire course.
 In each unit, you listen to a part of the story and then take lessons that break down the grammar, vocabulary, and pronunciation from the chapter.
-There are extensive lesson notes and practice material that help you reinforce and remember what you learned.
+The goal of this course is to engage you in the story to make studying Turkish much easier, which I think is an effective way to motivate new students.
+There are also extensive lesson notes and practice material that help you reinforce and remember what you learned.
 You can try Turkish Uncovered for free for 7 days.

 Turkish From Beginner to Fluent

 Turkish From Beginner to Fluent is a language course available on the Udemy platform.
 It focuses on learning how to navigate everyday situations that you might encounter in a Turkish-speaking country.
 It’s suitable for complete beginners and will take you up to an intermediate level.
+You can complete it at your own pace, and communicate with the instructor if you have any questions.
 It has a 4.8/5.0 star rating with over 3,000 students enrolled.
 You can watch a preview as well as see exactly what you’ll learn during the course on the Udemy website.
-You can learn more about the Udemy platform in this review.
+If you want to learn more about Udemy, you can read this review.

 Language Transfer

 Language Transfer is a completely free course that will help you learn the basics of Turkish.
 They use podcast-style lessons so you can hear the correct Turkish pronunciation.
 It’s part of a non-profit language project designed to share languages with the world.
 The lessons are taught in English and you learn important Turkish vocabulary and grammar.
+Each lesson focuses on teaching you how to think in the language instead of simply memorizing content, which I think is a much better way to learn Turkish.
 You can listen on the Language Transfer website or on SoundCloud.

 One of the most effective ways to learn a language is with a teacher.
-Up until a few years ago, it was necessary to go to a school or other learning center and sit in a class with many other students.
-Thanks to online learning platforms, this process is now much easier.
-You can connect with a tutor that lives in Turkey, Cyprus, or anywhere in the world, to take private lessons from your home.
-Italki, Preply, and Verbling are safe and secure platforms that can help you find an experienced Turkish teacher.
+Up until a few years ago, you needed to go to a school or another learning center.
+But now, thanks to online learning platforms, you can take classes online with a tutor who lives in Turkey, Cyprus, or anywhere in the world. italki, Preply, and Verbling are three platforms that can help you find a Turkish tutor that fits your language needs and budget.

 Commitment: Medium